mboles01/Cars/README.md

-# Deals On Wheels: let the market show you how to buy a better car
+# Deals On Wheels:
+## Let the market show you how to buy a better car
 Your car is almost certainly the largest depreciating asset you’ll ever buy.
 Unfortunately, the resources available to consumers to help inform their car buying decision have serious limitations: they are often human-curated, feature a small subset of what’s available, and do not support their claims with data.
 As a Data Science Fellow at Insight Data Science, I used Autotrader listings to develop an app that maps out car depreciation costs across hundreds of models and makes a recommendation to the user that will minimize their costs and maximize their satisfaction.

 Website: www.dealsonwheels.live

 Slides: t.ly/dNgYY